- About us

 - Letters of reference from three people who are familiar with you and qualifies to evaluate your capacity for graduate academic work.
 Note that we do not provide reference forms, so the letters of reference must include complete contact information for the referees.

-- Official transcripts in sealed envelopes should be sent directly from the applicable institutions (one from each post-secondary institution you have attended) directly to Gender, Sexuality, and Women's Studies.
+- Official transcripts in sealed envelopes should be sent directly from the applicable institutions (one from each post-secondary institution you have attended) directly to Graduate and Postdoctoral Studies.
 (No need to send SFU official transcripts.)

 - A 750 to 1200 word statement of your proposed area of study.
 For the course-intensive option, this should include some of the courses in which you are most interested; this should include a proposed topic, and a description of the approach you wish to take, including main academic fields of study.